Oldranda1414/nix-config/README.md

 ## Usage

-KEEP IN MIND THAT RUNNING THIS CONFIGURATION WILL SETUP YOUR SYSTEM TO MY CONFIGURATION, INCLUDING ALL MY USERS AND ACCOUNTS
+KEEP IN MIND THAT RUNNING THIS CONFIGURATION AS IS WILL SETUP YOUR SYSTEM TO MY CONFIGURATION, INCLUDING ALL MY USERS AND ACCOUNTS

 To setup my configuration on a new NixOS installation: